Derivation

 Assumptions

-- there is a linear relationship between dependent / independent variables
+- Linearity: there is a linear relationship between dependent / independent variables

-- there is true independence in the independent variable
+- Independence: there is true independence in the independent variable and its residuals, where one residual does not influence another

-- normality: The distribution of the residuals should be bell-shaped and symmetrical.
+- Normality: The distribution of the residuals should be bell-shaped and symmetrical.
 This ensures that the errors are normally distributed, as in a study on the distribution of incomes.
+Additionally the variance of these residuals across variables is constant